 Portfolio consisting of 15 screenprints in colour by R.B.Kitaj.
 Printed by Kelpra Studio and published by Marlborough Fine Art Ltd, the silkscreens are signed and numbered 14/70 mainly in pencil but three are in white chalk.
 The prints are on various handmade papers, included in the set is a book is a photograph of Kitaj and Williams, a textured sheet with four printed and laminated information attachments .
 The set also contains a book entitled “Mahler” by Jonathan Williams is signed and numbered by author is 44 pages long and includes poems which are, in the author’s words, ‘exercises in spontaneous composition to the movements of all the Mahler symphonies’.
 Each poem refers to a particular symphony.
 Reproduced on the cover of the book is a drawing of Jonathan Williams by R B Kitaj.
 Included in the set is a photograph of Kitaj and Williams taken at Biggar, Lanarkshire, during a visit to Hugh McDiarmid in 1965 which is laid on a textured sheet.
-In the portfolio made by F. & J. Randall, London.Five of the signed prints are framed.
+In the portfolio made by F. & J. Randall, London.Five of the signed prints are mounted

 Sizes Vary but 84.5 x 58.5cm (max) (33 x23 inches)

 Reference: Kitaj Prints.
 A Catalogue Raisonné by Ramkalawon 35-50; Kinsman 23

 The series are of an edition of 70 to include a book of poems by Jonathan Williams printed by Tillotsons (Bolton) Ltd England and published by Jonathan Williams and Marlborough Fine Art Ltd in 1966, with the first 30 sets numbered and signed by the author, the remainder marked H.C. and signed by the author.